⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 What Information Is Included in a Confirmation Statement?

 Before submitting your confirmation statement, search for your company in the public register to review the information Companies House has on record for your company.
-Examine the info and identify any incorrect or out of date info.

 Based on what you find, prepare and submit your confirmation statement to “confirm” the accuracy of your company details or make any required amendments.